-Adj/Prof Hanna Suominen, with over 15 years’ experience in longitudinal, multimodal data analytics for saving, structuring, and summarising data, is bridging the gap between Computer Science (CS) and health/social sciences.
+Associate Professor Hanna Suominen, with over 15 years’ experience in longitudinal, multimodal data analytics for saving, structuring, and summarising data, is bridging the gap between Computer Science (CS) and health/social sciences.
 Her MSc was awarded in applied mathematics, PhD in CS, and Adj/Prof in CS in the University of Turku, Finland in 2005, 2009, and 2013, respectively.
-She joined The Australian National University as a Senior Lecturer and Data61 as the Team Leader of TAMPA, Theory and Applications of Multimodal Pattern Analysis within the Machine Learning (ML) Group after working in Data61/NICTA as a Team Leader of Natural Language Processing (NLP) and Senior Researcher in ML.
+She joined The ANU and Data61 as the Team Leader of TAMPA, Theory and Applications of Multimodal Pattern Analysis within the Machine Learning (ML) Group after working in Data61/NICTA as a Team Leader of Natural Language Processing (NLP) and Senior Researcher in ML.
 Hanna has over 100 publications with 60 co-authors from 10 countries, including Harvard, Karolinska Institutet, and Max Planck.
-Her work has been published in the most prestigious journals, cited over 1,000 times, and awarded for best papers, ML/NLP-methods, business-plans, and teaching-units.
+Her work has been published in the most prestigious journals, cited over 1,200 times, and awarded for best papers, ML/NLP-methods, business-plans, and teaching-units.
 She has scored competitive grants with a total value of over $10-20 million in the past 2 years alone.